10 Insider Tips for Completing a Winning MS in Supply Chain Management Application

 The truth is there’s no typical Carlson School MSSCM applicant, and it can take anywhere from 3-18 months (or more!) for prospective students to explore Master's programs, talk to their employers and family, and compile/submit their application materials.
 Set goals and milestones that are appropriate and achievable for you.

 Graduate school is a big commitment.
 Gather your research about the program to determine if it's the best fit for your lifestyle, interests and goals.
-Attend an information session for a broad program overview.
+Watch the on-demand information session for a broad program overview.
 Delve into the program structure and curriculum on the website.
 Learn more about support offered for currently enlisted or military veterans.
 Explore funding sources and consider talking to your employer about sponsoring your education

 Whether you’re fully committed or you remain unsure about earning your MS in Supply Chain Management, apply for admission now.
 Applying sooner will offer you more time to plan and prepare for going to school while working full time.
 Since many programs have multiple deadlines or rolling admissions, you can apply and have your decision in hand before making a case for sponsorship, applying for financial aid, or other pre-program planning.
 Most programs will also allow you to defer your decision to the next academic year if things arise in your personal or professional life that makes starting school that term less than ideal.